Yoshi64-TheCoolThing/BrowniesTools/README.md

 Requirements:

-NET. framework 4.7.2 Or later
+.NET Framework 4.7.2 Or later

-Note: Only Install NET.
-Framework 4.7.2 Or later If An Error Pops Up.
+Note: Only Install .NET Framework 4.7.2 Or later If An Error Pops Up.

 Links :